iVis-at-Bilkent/cytoscape.js-view-utilities/README.md

             },
             setVisibilityOnHide: false, // whether to set visibility on hide/show
             setDisplayOnHide: true, // whether to set display on hide/show
-            searchBy: ["id"] // Array of data fields will a string be searched on or function which executes search.
 ```